angelao25/angelao25/README.md

 - 🧑‍💻 I’m a Web Developer with a focus on Ruby on Rails and a passion for Offensive Security.

-- I'm currently sharpening my Ruby skills.
+- I am currently enhancing my Ruby programming skills by building up personal tools, most for Penetration Testing purposes.

 - 🌱 Certified Offensive Pentester by TryHackMe.